caboodle-tech/node-simple-server/README.md

         /**
          * NOTE: This is a heavy request to use if your site loads resources from
          * other sites such as images, databases, or API calls.
 Consider a better
-         * approach in this cases such as throttling.
+         * approach in these cases such as throttling.
          */
         Server.reloadAllPages();
         return;